UNDERSTANDING CREATIVITY

 INTRODUCTION TO THEATRE PRODUCTION

-This 3-hour workshop covers:
+This is a 3-hour workshop covering:

-- Stage: Layout and use of stage
+• Stage: Layout and use of stage

-- The production team: Who they are and what each person does
+• The production team: Who they are and what each person does

-- The director’s role: Understanding the play; understanding the actors; translating the text to stage performance
+• The director's role: Understanding the play; understanding the actors; translating the text to stage performance

-- The rehearsal process: Preparations; first rehearsals; ongoing rehearsals; full runs; dress and tech rehearsals; performances
+• The rehearsal process: Preparations; first rehearsals; ongoing rehearsals; full runs; dress and tech rehearsals; performances

-- The stage manager’s role: Assisting the director; set and stage; props; costumes; sound; lighting; the prompt copy
+• The stage manager's role: Assisting the director; set and stage; props; costumes; sound; lighting; the prompt copy

 This workshop is in lecture format, filled with examples of the basics of what is needed in order to put together a theatrical production, whether simple or moderately complex.
 There is some overlap with the “Basic Drama Skills” workshop, which deals at a surface level with some of these issues from an actor’s perspective.
 Targeted at older teens and adults who are interested in knowing the basics of theatre production.
 No limit to class size.